 Verse 13 says, "And suddenly there appeared with the angel a multitude of the heavenly host praising God and saying, 'Glory to God in the highest and on earth peace among men with whom He is pleased.'"

 You say, "Well wasn't the good news to save sinners?"
 The good news is to save sinners so they can join angels in giving glory to God.
 The ultimate is always to glorify God.
-The highest transcendent pinnacle of all thought and action, the reason for everything is to glorify God.
+The highest, transcendent pinnacle of all thought and action, the reason for everything, is to glorify God.
 It comes pretty suddenly, this scenario here.
 I mean, it's shaken them just to have an angel there, just to have an angel from God there and to hear this incredible message.
 That alone is a startling and shocking event.
-But verse 13, "Suddenly," and God occasionally does thing suddenly.
+But verse 13, "Suddenly," and God occasionally does things suddenly.
 Malachi 3:1 says the Messiah will suddenly come to His temple.
-And if you read Mark 13:36, 1 Thessalonians 5:3 there's suddenness in the return of Jesus Christ.
+If you read Mark 13:36, 1 Thessalonians 5:3 there's suddenness in the return of Jesus Christ.
 He's going to come in a sudden fashion.
-There are times when God invades human...the human realm with great suddenness, this is one.
+There are times when God invades human...the human realm with great suddenness.
+This is one.
 "Suddenly there appeared with the angel a multitude of the heavenly host."

 Now I don't know how many there were.
-The heavenly host really could be translated an army, a multitude of the heavenly army.
+The heavenly host really could be translated “army,” a multitude of the heavenly army.
 These are angels.
 How many is a multitude?
-I don't know how many is a multitude.
+I don't know how many is “a multitude.”
 How many angels are there?
 I don't know how many angels there are, but according to Revelation there are ten thousand times ten thousand and thousands and thousands.
 Now ten thousand times ten thousand, is that an actual mathematical number?
-You could multiply that and add a few thousands and you've got a hundred million plus angels?
+You could multiply that and add a few thousands and you've got a hundred million plus angels.

 Now think about it, those shepherds have never seen an angel and they saw an angel.
 Now they see who knows how many angels in manifest visible form.
 Now this just didn't happen.
 It just didn't happen.
 You can find a place in 1 Kings 22 where there was a vision into heaven of the throne of God and angels there.
 You can go to Revelation 4 and 5 and John had a vision of heaven and he could see in heaven the throne of God and angels there.
 But angels on earth?
 Not in a vision but there, really there?
 Who had seen this many angels?
 This is pretty remarkable.
-There were occasions in the Old Testament when an angel came and an angel went but to have a huge multitude of angels out in this field with these non-descript shepherds, incredible.
-I mean, they were...according to verse 9...they were panicked.
-They were literally in phobic reaction, the Greek word phobeomi used there, when it says they were terribly frightened, one angel scared the daylights out of them, you can imagine what this group did to them.
+There were occasions in the Old Testament when an angel came and an angel went, but to have a...a huge multitude of angels out in this field with these non-descript shepherds, incredible.
+I mean, they were, according to verse 9, they were panicked.
+They were literally in phobic reaction, the Greek word phobemi used there, when it says they were terribly frightened.
+One angel scared the daylights out of them.
+You can imagine what this group did to them.

 And the angels appeared and what were they doing?
-Well they were doing what angels always do, praising God...praising God.
+Well they were doing what angels always do, praising God, praising God.
 That's all they do is praise God, praise God, praise God, praise God.
 Well what were they praising God about?
-Well they were saying, "Glory to God, glory to God, glory to God, glory to God in the highest, and I know, with peace among men with whom He's pleased."
+Well they were saying, "Glory to God, glory to God, glory to God, glory to God in the highest, and on earth, peace among men with whom He's pleased."

 They understood that.
-They had given the report to Joseph, "You shall call His name Jesus for He'll save His people from their sins."
+They...they had given the report to Joseph, "You shall call His name Jesus for He'll save His people from their sins."
 They knew what was going on.
 They knew the work of saving man.
-They knew that there would come a Savior who while maintaining perfect righteousness and holiness would also bear sin.
+They knew that there would come a Savior who, while maintaining perfect righteousness and holiness, would also bear sin.
 They knew that God would not spare His own Son but give Him up for sinners.
-They knew that the Son though rich would become poor for the sake of undeserving sinners.
+They knew that the Son, though rich, would become poor for the sake of undeserving sinners.
 They knew that He would vicariously bear their curse and take their punishment.
 They knew that the Holy Spirit would condescend to convict sinners and bring them to salvation, regenerate them and then take up residence in that sinner's heart.
 They understood the birth of Christ.
-They understood that He would enter in to a condition of poverty, that He would become poor so that sinners could become rich.
+They understood that He would enter into a condition of poverty, that He would become poor so that sinners could become rich.
 They understood this and they were praising God because they were seeing God's grace on display.
 They were seeing God's mercy.
 They were seeing the salvation plan come to its glorious fruition.
-They were thanking God for His undescribable gift.
-They were looking in to the things that Peter says angels desire to look in to but cannot fully comprehend because they can't experience grace and mercy and forgiveness because holy angels are sinless.
+They were thanking God for His indescribable gift.
+They were looking into the things that Peter says angels desire to look into but cannot fully comprehend because they can't experience grace and mercy and forgiveness because holy angels are sinless.